 - Property repair or replacement

 These are direct economic damages.
 There are other hidden economic damages like the salary you have missed during the period of your injury.
-In some cases, you may not be able to continue to work on the same job you were working due to the injury.
-In cases like this, you can claim money from the defendant calculating the losses too.
-All the damages caused to you in terms of money directly or indirectly by an injury is economic damage.
+In some cases, you may not be able to continue to work on the same job you were working on due to the injury.
+In cases like this, you can claim money from the defendant by calculating the losses too.
+All the damages caused to you in terms of money directly or indirectly by an injury are economic damage.

 Any damage caused to you that does not have a price for itself is non-economic damage.
 This includes,